Equilibria in Network Constrained Markets with System Operator: Existence of equilibria and potential

 Moreover, for every two Nash equilibria $\left(x^{*}, y^{*}\right)$ and $\left(\tilde x^{*},\tilde y^{*}\right)$, we have that $x^*=\tilde x^*$ and $By^*=B\tilde y^*$. \end{theorem}

-\begin{proof} To prove relations \eqref{dePdexij} and \eqref{dePdeyk}, we can equivalently prove that, for every producer $i$ in $\mc N$, the difference $u_i(x, y)-P(x,y)$ is constant in the vector variable $x_i$, and that the difference $u_0(x, y)-P(x,y)$ is constant in the vector variable $y$.
+\begin{proof} To prove relations \eqref{dePdexij} and \eqref{dePdeyk}, we can equivalently prove that, for every producer $i$ in $\mc N$, the difference $u_i(x, y)-P(x,y)$ is constant in the vector variable $x_i$, and that the difference $u_0(x, y)-P(x,y)$ is constant in the vector variable $y$\tcb{, i.e., the NCGSO is strategically equivalent to a game with common utility function $P(x,y)$}.
 For every producer $i$ in $\mc N$, we have